 Air pollution is associated with a number of adverse health impacts.
 It is recognised as a contributing factor in the onset of heart disease and cancer.
+Air pollution is increasingly considered to have a contributing role with asthma, stroke, diabetes, obesity and changes linked to dementia.
 Additionally, air pollution particularly affects the most vulnerable in society: children and older people, and those with heart and lung conditions.
 There is also often a strong correlation with equalities issues, because areas with poor air quality are also often the less affluent areas.